Skip to main content

 Nonetheless, a fierce argument has been raging on since then.
 It began like a drama, instigated mainly by the Shi’ite-Iran, blaming the Sunni-Saudis for EVERYTHING.
 The argument has come to our doors now.

 Adamu Adamu is doubtlessly an intellectual, a writer par excellence.
-Dr. Sani is incontrovertibly equally an intellectual and a scholar worth every salt.
+Dr Sani is incontrovertibly an intellectual and a scholar of the first order.
 They differ on this issue.
 The former, an unapologetic Shi'ite; the latter, a renowned Sunni scholar.

-I will not pretend not being in the latter's camp.
+I will not pretend not to be in the latter’s camp.
 I am.
 Yet, I will not stop short at saying that none of them is OBJECTIVE in his submission, for that is practically impossible.
-They (we, in fact) are all subjective and see things from our ideologically premeditated mindsets.
+We (they, in fact) are all subjective and see things from our ideologically premeditated mindsets.

-Yet, I can't help agreeing more with Dr. Sani Rijiyar Lemo on, if not many things, one thing: the Saudis do not deserve the barrage of disparage being heaped at them.
+Yet, I can't help but agree more with Dr Sani Rijiyar Lemo on, if not on many things, one thing: the Saudis do not deserve the barrage of disparagement heaped at them.
 And, to sound fatalistic, no one could have avoided both accidents.
-Don't misunderstand me.
+Understand me.
 They are not 100% blameless: their silly minister's comment on African pilgrims, etc. I have discussed this and more here.

-Yet, again, human mind is set to see wrong more clearly and remember it more often.
+Yet again, the human mind is set to see wrong more clearly and remember it more often.
 The good is barely seen.
 Nor easily recalled.
-Else, the marvelous efforts the Saudis have been doing for years for successful Hajj shouldn't be reduced to only this year's, which is unfortunately fated with calamities.
+Otherwise, the marvellous efforts the Saudis have been making for years to ensure a successful Hajj shouldn't be reduced to this year's alone, which is unfortunately fated to be calamitous.

-And, please, let's quit the blame game and name calling and the like.
+And please, let's quit the blame game, name-calling, and the like.
 Let's pray for Allah to prevent the recurrence of similar accidents.
 Thank you.

 Comments